goddy09/RSVP-Dapp/workshop.md

 Congratulations on finishing the workshop.
 You successfully implemented the RSVP DApp on the blockchain on your own! 🥳🥳

-You can Play this game with your friends. 🧑‍🤝‍🧑🧑‍🤝‍🧑

 If you found this workshop rewarding, please let us know on the [Discord community!](https://discord.gg/AZsgcXu).

 If you want to know what to do next, you should checkout more [workshops](https://docs.reach.sh/tut/#tuts).